cxd4/trig/README.md

 * tan(_B_) = _b_ / _a_ = cot(_A_)

 Right triangles are so important because you have simple one-dimensional magnitudes of "width" and "height", thanks to both dimensions being perpendicular to each other and forming the right angle in the triangle.

+### Impossible Triangles

+Aside from combinations of collectively insufficient information needed to solve a triangle, there are also combinations of conflicting, self-contradicting information that make drawing a legitimate, actual triangle impossible.
+These tests are done responsively by the [JavaScript port of this program](http://cxd4.github.io/trig).

+* By the Triangle Sum Theorem, all three angle measures must total 180 degrees.
+* The congruent angles opposite from the two congruent sides in an isosceles triangle must be acute angles.
+* For an equilateral triangle, each and every angle measure must be 180 degrees.
+* If the Law of Sines fails, the given data cannot represent a valid triangle.
+* Each angle of any triangle must be between 0 and 180 degrees, non-inclusive.
+* The combination of any two sides must always be longer than the third, remaining side.
+The Law of Co-Sines can be used to prove this by minimizing and maximizing the domain of arccos() to the range limits -1 and +1 (which correspond to the illegal angle measures of 180 degrees and 0 in a triangle), which will simplify to a perfect square trinomial set equal to the square of the third side.